twytec/Smpsp/Readme.md

 The simplest option is to find an ASP.NET Core hosting provider or Docker.

-To process videos, the application requires FFmpeg and FFprobe for the respective operating system.
-Both files must be saved in the appdatas/ffmpeg folder.
-[FFmpeg](https://www.ffmpeg.org/)

 ## Getting started
 After installation, open the admin page in a browser. https://your-domain/admin